“If someone is angry at you for setting a healthy boundary, their anger is a sign you needed the boundary.”

-Physically a narcissist will step over the mark in the way they touch you, rushing you in when you’re not truly ready, they might touch you in ways that make you feel uncomfortable to see if they can push you into their world of control, if something feels uncomfortable to you, tell them, a genuine person who’s overstepped the mark without realising will back off and wait, a narcissist will either keep pushing their luck to see if they can break your boundaries or disappear on you, now if you’re ready and genuinely feel comfortable going with the flow that’s ok, but learn to listen to yourself and how you feel, if they are moving way to fast, or it feels inappropriate to you tell them.
+Physically a narcissist will step over the mark in the way they touch you, rushing you in when you’re not truly ready.
+They might touch you in ways that make you feel uncomfortable to see if they can push you into their world of control if something feels uncomfortable to you, tell them, a genuine person who’s overstepped the mark without realising will back off and wait, a narcissist will either keep pushing their luck to see if they can break your boundaries or disappear on you, now if you’re ready and genuinely feel comfortable going with the flow that’s ok, but learn to listen to yourself and how you think, if they are moving way to fast, or it feels inappropriate to you tell them.
 Genuine people will respect you for this.

-Narcissists will feed you some subtle lies about themselves or others, in the beginning, to see how much you buy into them.
+Narcissists will feed you some subtle lies about themselves or others in the beginning to see how much you buy into them.
 If you question them, they might change the subject or tell you more things that you just don’t think to add up now.
-On first dates, most of us want to put out our best side, but good people don’t lie.
+On first dates, most of us want to put out our best side, but genuine people don’t outright pathologically lie.
 Narcissists also lie to see if you’re agreeable or passive, to see if you’ll happily accept their viewpoint or challenge them.
 They are drip-feeding you lies to see how much they can get away with and what you will accept from others.

 Narcissists often declare love and soulmate status very quickly so they can learn all your weaknesses so you open up faster.
 Learn anything from your past that’s given you insecurities in the present, and find those you’ve not healed from so they can use them against you in the future.
 They want to know what troubles you and what fears you have, what makes you angry, so they can use these against you to provoke you in the future for many manipulative reasons, and one is so they can use them against you to break down your boundaries.
 Only open up with new people when you’re ready.
 Listen to your instincts; they are right.
 If you don’t want to talk about things, don’t.